PAproj/textutils/README.md

 # textutils
-This is the demo of reactjs app.
+ this a demo of react js app